 Not for the faint of heart, rappelling down to the bottom of the sinkhole is possible with expert caving guides if you are up for it.

+You’ll feel a euphoric surge as you descend and move through the lush forest canopy.
 You’ll need a picnic lunch because climbing up entails scaling rocks and ladders, which some trips provide.

 Be prepared for a full day of adventure because getting to the sinkhole demands a harrowing journey through the jungle.
-It is one of the best things to do in Belize.

 1.15.
 Placencia Peninsula